Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 La Roche-Posay Effaclar Cleanser

 La Roche-Posay is the dermatology-backed alternative for acne-prone skin.
-Effaclar is their flagship—foaming formula with clay minerals and niacinamide to control oil and prevent breakouts. highly rated by customers.
+Effaclar is their flagship—foaming formula with clay minerals and niacinamide to control oil and prevent breakouts.
+Well-reviewed on Amazon.
 Perfect counterpoint to CeraVe (heavy moisturizer) + Cetaphil (ultra-gentle cleanser).
 If your skin is oily or acne-prone, this cleanse step is crucial.

 People with dry, sensitive, or eczema-prone skin (too stripping), those wanting fragrance-free options, anyone uncomfortable with clay cleansers